 The cumulative hydrologic effect of Consumptive Uses and Diversions are small relative to inflows.
-Further, while inflows fluctuate from 2006-2010, the cumulative hydrologic effect of Consumptive Uses and Diversions is fairly constant for these annual averages.
+Further, while inflows fluctuate from 2011-2015, the cumulative hydrologic effect of Consumptive Uses and Diversions is fairly constant for these annual averages.
 The net effect of Consumptive Uses and Diversions is positive for the Basin's water budget.
 In other words, more water is diverted into the Basin than the total combined amount of water diverted out of the Basin or withdrawn and not returned.

-No comprehensive cumulative impact assessment has ever been conducted in the Great Lakes-St. Lawrence River region on the scale required by the Agreement and Compact.
-Examples that may be instructive are either outside of the region or on a scale that makes transferability difficult or impossible.
-The specific contribution made by Diversions and Consumptive uses at any given point in time or space, separate and apart from natural variability, is uncertain given the complex hydrologic, geographic and temporal variability of uses, and other factors.
+The specific contribution made by Diversions and Consumptive uses at any given point in time or space, separate and apart from natural variability, is uncertain given the complex hydrologic, geographic, and temporal variability of uses, and other factors.
 Since Diversions and Consumptive Uses are small compared to natural flows, their cumulative hydrologic effect on water levels is likewise small.
 A small hydrologic effect, however, does not necessarily mean that there are no cumulative impacts.
 On the contrary, a small hydrologic effect may still lead to significant impacts on ecosystems or other water uses depending on the scale or type of impacts being evaluated.
-Future assessments will reflect advancements in science, data, information and assessment methods, and will investigate this distinction further.
+Future assessments may reflect advancements in science, data, information, and assessment methods, and will investigate this distinction further.